googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 wrapping may produce better results for variation of rotation angles or other values of a modulus nature.)
 In general, however, behavior on overflow is not defined.
-For this reason, font developers should take note of situations in which a combination of deltas could exceed the range of the type to which the deltas are applied, and anticipate that resulting behavior could be inconsistent in different applications.
+For this reason, font developers should take note of situations in which a combination of deltas could exceed the range of the data type of the font data to which the deltas are applied, and anticipate that resulting behavior could be inconsistent in different applications.
 In particular, font developers should not depend on the overflow behavior of particular applications.

 ## Changes to OFF 7.2.1 Overview (Font variations common table formats)